Geophysical Survey Specialists

 Luis Alberto Barba Pingarrón (2015, 2016)

-Dr. Barba is an industrial chemical engineer at the Higher Education School of Chemical Engineering and Extractive Industries (ESIQIE) at the National Polytechnic Institute.
-He carries a master’s degree in Archaeological Geology from the University of Georgia, U.S.A., and a Ph.D. in Anthropology from the FFyL/Institute of Anthropological Research (IIA) at the National Autonomous University of Mexico (UNAM).
-He is founder and current coordinator of the Laboratory of Archaeological Survey at the IIA.
+Dr. Barba is an industrial chemical engineer from the National Polytechnic Institute (IPN).
+He carries a master’s degree in Archaeological Geology from the University of Georgia, and a Ph.D. in Anthropology from the National Autonomous University of Mexico (UNAM).
+He is the founder and current coordinator of the Laboratory of Archaeological Survey at the IIA (Institute of Anthropological Research).
 To date, he has published 118 articles (60 of which are in international publications), 21 book chapters, 4 books, 1 manual, and 90 technical reports.

 Jorge Blancas Vázquez (2015, 2016)